-End of life care for health professionals
+End of life care resources

 End of life care describes the care and treatment delivered by health professionals, carers and other support staff to a person who is living with a life-limiting illness such as chronic or malignant disease.
 A person is considered to be ‘approaching the end of their life’ if they are likely to die within the next 12 months.